harshajagadeesh01/HarshasBookStore/HarshasBookStore/README.txt

 12:50 Added new Admin area in Areas, Added proper view files and deleted Data and Models folder

 12:55 Deleted the main controllers folder and finished part-1 of the assignment 2

+2023-11-05

+20:21 Started Working on the Part-2 of the Assignment 2

+20:30 Made modifications to the appsettings.json

+20:35 Using Nuget PM Console added a new migration with the migration name 'add-migration AddDefaultIdentityMigration'

+20:40 Updated database in the packet manager console

+20:50 Added a new class called Category.cs to .Models project and ran the PM command 'add-migration AddCategoryToDb'